 - Ureteral Reimplantation - For cases of vesicoureteral reflux, where urine flows back toward the kidney from the bladder as a result of abnormal ureter positioning, the ureter can be surgically moved during a ureteral reimplantation surgery.

-To learn more about the conditions of the kidney and our Urologists, click on the links below or schedule a consultation at one of our seven practices conveniently located in Anthem, Buckeye, Phoenix, Sun City, Sun City West, Litchfield Park, and Wickenburg, Arizona.
+To learn more about the conditions of the kidney and our Urologists, click on the links below or schedule a consultation at one of our seven practices conveniently located in Anthem, Buckeye, Glendale, Phoenix, Scottsdale, Sun City, Sun City West, Litchfield Park, and Wickenburg, Arizona.